-What is a Health Career Pipeline?
+What is the Health Career Pipeline program?

 Please contact Janell Lewis, Health Career Pipeline Program Manager either by phone, (207) 662-8751 or email: email@example.com

 Shadowing a health care provider is a great way to get a better understanding of various health professions.
 Please note, participants must be 16 years or older and medical students are not eligible for this program.

 - Send an email to Janell Lewis explaining what type of shadow experience you are interested in.
 It’s always good to offer a few options.
 Be sure to include the following two forms: